dennisme/AESBlockCiphers/README.md

 LICENSE.md - licensing purposes
 README.md - used for readme on github template.py - will be used to test all block modes by importing blocks/

-__init__py - this is used in python to specify the files in that directory can be used as a module.
-Once a file is imported/run a .pyc binary file is created to speed up the execution the next time it is ran.

 Info:
 =========